PSPDFKit/PSPDFKit-Demo/README.md

 Integration
 -----------
-You can either integrate PSPDFKit as a drop-in framework or just drag the source files into Xcode.
+You can either integrate PSPDFKit as a drop-in framework or just drag the static library project into Xcode (don't forget to add it as a dependency and library).

 Open the PSPDFViewController with a simple call: